Wedding Photography Advice

 Often this question comes down to budget, or a lack there of.
-As I discussed in my previous post, wedding photography is only expensive when you fail to account for the facts that make up a whole wedding photography package.
+Wedding photography is only expensive when you fail to account for the facts that make up a whole wedding photography package.
 Wedding photographers have a huge outlay in order to run a successful business and the prices charged are simply down to this fact.
 Some photographers charge more than others, often depending on experience and the level of equipment they use.
 Wedding photography is only expensive if you think of it as paying for the photographer for one day, you're not, you're basically paying for over a week’s worth of work.
 Advertising, editing, equipment and travel are just a few points to mention.
-For details on what it means for wedding photography to be cheap, affordable or expensive, have a look at my previous post.
+For details on what it means for wedding photography to be cheap, affordable or expensive, have a look at my next post.

 Nevertheless, wedding photography is perceived as being expensive.
 Sometimes budgets don't allow for a £1500 wedding photographer.
 For those truly treasured moments though, it is possible to hire photographers, such as myself, for £250.
 This may 'only' cover the ceremony as well as some before and after shots, but the important first look between bride and groom, exchange of rings, vows and the first kiss are then captured.
 This is something that in 20 year’s time will be what you want to look back on and remember, it is important.